Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Getting Around

-Public Transport: TCL (Transports en Commun Lyonnais) operates métro, tram, bus, and funicular lines.
-A single ticket (€2.10) covers 1 hour of travel.
-Day passes (€6.50) offer unlimited travel.
+Public Transport: TCL operates métro, tram, bus, and funicular.
+A single ticket (€2.10) covers 1 hour.
+Day passes (€6.50) are worth it if you're making more than three trips.

 Best Times to Visit

-- Spring (April–June): Mild weather, fewer crowds, gardens in bloom
+- Spring (April–June): Mild weather, fewer crowds, gardens in bloom.
+The best overall season.

-- Summer (July–August): Warm weather, festivals, but can be crowded
+- Summer (July–August): Warm, festivals, but crowded.
+Book ahead.

-- Fall (September–October): Wine harvest season, pleasant temperatures
+- Fall (September–October): Wine harvest, pleasant temperatures, Fête des Lumières planning begins.

-- Winter (November–March): Fête des Lumières (December), Christmas markets, cozy bouchon atmosphere
+- Winter (November–March): Fête des Lumières in December, Christmas markets, cozy bouchon atmosphere.
+Cold but atmospheric.

-- Free attractions: Traboules, parks, churches, street art walks
+- Free: Traboules, parks, churches, street art walks, Jardin des Curiosités

 - Museums: €6–9 (many free first Sunday of month)